 no answer to his calls or reply to his emails.

 This case study is based on a true story.
-Read ASIC's media release about loan scams and
+Read ASIC's media release about loan

 Things to check before getting a

 Do your own research.
 Don't rely only on the information the

 Here are some checks you should do:

 - Check the company is real by calling their publicly listed

 phone number.
 Don't follow any links or use phone numbers included

 in emails - find this information separately.
 This is the most

 important check you should do as scammers impersonate licensed